GibbonEdu/docs/modules/admin/system-admin/impersonate-user.md

 Impersonating another user is a powerful level of access, so additional security measures have been put in place to restrict access:

-- The Impersonate User permission must be enabled for the Administrator role in User Admin > Manage Preferences
+- The Impersonate User permission must be enabled for the Administrator role in <u>User Admin > Manage Preferences</u>
 - The user must have full **Administrator** access as their primary role
 - Access must be enabled for that specific username in the config.php file, see below: